 The manufacturer will not accept any liability for damage resulting from any use of the valve which is not in accordance with the designated use of the valve.
-The risk is borne solely by the operating company.
+The risk of such misuse lies entirely with the operator of the facility.